Sylivera/Disaster_Response_Udacity/README.md

 # Disaster Response Pipeline Project

 This project is part of the Udacity Data Scientist Nanodegree program.
 The goal of this project is to build a machine learning pipeline to categorize real messages that were sent during disaster events.
 The project includes a web app where an emergency worker can input a new message and get classification results in multiple categories.
 The web app also displays visualizations of the data.
+Please use this link to access the repo - https://github.com/Sylivera/Disaster_Response_Udacity.git

 ## Table of Contents